blang/expenv/README.md

 ======
 Expenv replaces ${var} or $var in the input to the values of the current environment variables.
 Supports stdin/stdout and files.

+There is also a newer version available, [expenv.sh](https://github.com/blang/expenv.sh), written as shell script.

 Usage
 -----
 ```bash